rows/hiring/job descriptions/Chief of Staff.md

 # Your role

 We are hiring a Chief of Staff in one of our offices in Berlin (Germany) or Porto (Portugal).
 You will work directly with Rows' founders to ensure strong results across our organization in all tech and business teams.
-You will also own special projects such as preparation and support of funding rounds.
+You will also own special projects and prepare and support our work on funding rounds.

 # Your responsibilities